-In accordance with the FINMA letter dated 28 October 2020, the 2021 SST calculation is based on a Partial Internal Model, with FINMA Standard Models for all risks except Natural Catastrophe ("NatCat") which is covered by an Internal Model.
-Specifically, the Standard Model for reinsurance ("StandRe") is used to model Insurance Risk.
+In accordance with the FINMA letter dated 21 October 2021, the 2022 SST calculation is based on a Partial Internal Model, with FINMA Standard Models for all risks except natural catastrophe which is covered by an Internal Model.
+Specifically, the standard model for reinsurance ("StandRe") is used to model insurance risk.